7 decades of fashion between our 2 Coronations!

 Check out 20 of the best sustainable fashion influencers to see how you can be more aware; use what you have, wear what you own and reduce consumption.

 But I will choose a style icon and say that the Duchess of Cambridge with her simple yet elegant style gets my vote.
 We love the fact that she mixes high street with designer brands allowing us to copy her chic and classic outfits while following in Queen Victoria's footsteps and promoting British industry.

 Most of all she epitomises the woman and mother we want for our Queen!

-This has been quite a major effort; difficult to know what to include and what to leave out.
+This has been quite a feat, difficult to know what to include and what to leave out.
 I'd love to hear your comments and who you would choose as style icons across these 7 decades of fashion.

 Leave your comment below or contact me with your choice of style icon, particularly those from recent years.

 The latest features on Color Analysis, Body Shape and Style to your Inbox, twice monthly.

 Plus a Free copy of my book 'Shortcut to Style', it works for you, whatever your age shape or size!

 Homepage >> History of Fashion >> 7 decades of Fashion